imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 Finally, being right stands in opposition to notions like agile and TDD. <more on this>

+* creates hostile discussions (PRs, etc..)

+* Not to say that being right is wrong, just the desire to be right that colors our judgement?

 ### On Culture

 As I've asserted above, none of us *really* knows what they are doing